 There are several common types of addiction treatment centers:

 - Detox Centers – A treatment center that specializes in managing the initial stages after ceasing use is a detox center.
 Today, many detox centers offer medically-assisted therapy in addition to counseling.

 - In-Patient Residential Treatment Centers – Facilities that house patients during treatment are called in-patient residential treatment centers.
 They are beneficial for patients that need a high level of supervision and structure early on in sobriety.

 - Outpatient Treatment Centers – Many people need support to stay sober, but they don’t need 24/7 oversight.
-Outpatient addiction centers allow patients to receive treatment 3-7 days a week while residing at home or a Sober Living House.
+Outpatient addiction centers, such as those with a partial hospitalization program (PHP), allow patients to receive treatment 3-7 days a week while residing at home or in a sober living house.

 - Aftercare Support – Some Recovery Coaches, centers and organizations primarily provide aftercare support.
 AA meetings are an example of aftercare support that’s used to maintain sobriety.
 Many treatment centers that provide outpatient services also offer aftercare support.